goto-bus-stop/prototype-rs/readme.md

 It's a bit similar to browserify but without all the features.
 It doesn't include shims for Node builtins or whatever.

-Output is probably different every time because it's just outputting it in the order of the HashMap used internally.
-Don't worry about it!

 ## Install

 ```bash